Star Comms Premium

 • Auto-return on recovery

 One process.
 Windows operators get a signed installer and a control panel app; Linux operators get a single-file Node or Bun bundle.
-The shard registers its public URL with central, polls for guild config, and starts routing. npm run shard if you like terminals; the control panel if you don't.
+The shard registers its public URL with central, polls for guild config, and starts routing.

 The security model